This medium-stiff board excels in stability and control thanks to an aggressive sidecut, added fiberglass and Never Summer's amazing damping system.

 Ripsaw Rocker Camber Profile - Intense areas of camber for aggressive edge hold and tremendous pop.

-Power Grip Sidecut - The sidecut is cut on multiple radii for added control and response in any condition.
+Power Grip Sidecut - Deeper cut towards the tip and tail, to an almost completely straight section in the middle, the sidecut is cut on multiple radii for added control and response in any condition.

 Damping Rating: Mid - "Mid" rating on the Never Summer damping scale - playful and snappy underfoot but still retains some smoothness at higher speeds.